^

 How should I prepare for my interview?

-Use your travel time to review your research projects, read about the program on their website.
+Review your research projects, read about the program on their website.
 Prepare a few stock questions that you will ask at the end of interviews since you will likely be asked, "What questions do you have for me?"

 What should I wear?